 In controversial statements released by Vista news agency, this Friday (20), he questioned the ease with which citizenship is “granted” to the so-called “oriund”, who seek recognition of Italian nationality by right of blood, or jus sanguinis.

-“If the descendants of Italians are only interested in taking advantage of the jus sanguinis to ensure our passport and our citizenship, which is not just any citizenship, I do not agree to grant it so easily,” said Zaia, emphasizing that he himself has roots outside Italy.And this is said by someone whose grandfather was born in Brazil."
+“If the descendants of Italians are only interested in taking advantage of the jus sanguinis "To guarantee our passports and our citizenship, which is not just any citizenship, I don't agree with granting it so easily," Zaia stated, emphasizing that he himself has roots outside of Italy.And this is said by someone whose grandfather was born in Brazil."

 The governor highlighted the impact these requests have on citizenship records (anagraphs), overwhelmed by the volume of requests, especially in smaller cities in Veneto.